w3f/polkadot-wiki/docs/learn-faq.md

 same Rust code that is ran in Polkadot.

 - [Validator stats script](https://github.com/ansonla3/kusama-validator-stats) can
-give you the estimation that is based on the currently elected set, as well as some statistics about Kusama validators.
+give you an estimate that is based on the currently elected set, as well as some statistics about Kusama validators.

 ### Why will Polkadot have only 1000 validators while other projects have hundreds of thousands?